katean004/employee-tracker/README.md

 -

 ## Description
-A Content Management System that helps employers to manage (add, view, delete) employee information such as their name, department, role, salary, and their employee id.
+A Content Management System that helps employers to manage (add and view) employee information such as their name, department, role, salary, and their employee id.

 ## Installation
 Install node, inquirer, express, mysql npms before usage.

 ## Test
-In the terminal of the server, run "node server.js" and note any errors.
+In the terminal of the server, run "node server.js" or "npm start" and note any errors.

 ## Usage
 Run npm start in the terminal and answer prompted questions.
 Refer to walkthrough video.